We have 8 House Captains at Grove Road Primary School who are children chosen from our Year 6 Class.

 - To choose a House Charity and help organise fundraising events.

-- At the request of SLT/MLT members, speak in assemblies about sporting events, competitions or fair play in games at play and lunchtimes.
+- At the request of Senior Leadership Team members, speak in assemblies about sporting events, competitions or fair play in games at play and lunchtimes.

 - To teach/get involved in playground games

 - To encourage appropriate play with the sports equipment.

 - At the request of the sports leader, help tidy up the sports equipment and audit the resources.

 - Ensure that any new children know which house they are in and introduce them to a friend within that house.

 - To help the sports leader in preparation for sports day.

 - To support the younger children’s sports day.